Tejasv-bhalla/AI_Persona/README.md

 ```
 Recruiter: "Can I schedule a call?"
     ↓
 Bot: "My next available slot is Monday, June 9th at 10 AM.
-Does that work for you?"
+Does that work?"
     ↓
 Recruiter: "No, that doesn't work."
     ↓
-Bot: "No problem.
-How about Monday, June 9th at 10:30 AM?"
+Bot: "How about Monday, June 9th at 10:30 AM?"
     ↓
 Recruiter: "Yes, that works."
     ↓
 Bot: "Great!
-Can I get your name first?"
+Can I get your name?"
     ↓
-Recruiter: "My name is Sarah Connor."
+Recruiter: "Sarah Connor."
     ↓
-Bot: "Thanks, Sarah Connor.
-And what email address should I send the calendar invitation to?"
+Bot: "And what email should I send the calendar invite to?"
     ↓
 Recruiter: "sarah dot connor at skynet dot com."
-    ↓
-[extract_email normalizes → "sarah.connor@skynet.com"]
-    ↓
+    ↓ [normalize → sarah.connor@skynet.com]
 Bot: "Perfect!
-I've booked our meeting for Monday, June 9th at 10:30 AM and sent the
+Booked for Monday at 10:30 AM.
+Invite sent to sarah.connor@skynet.com."
-      calendar invitation to sarah.connor@skynet.com.
-You're all set!"
     ↓
-[Cal.com API creates booking, sends calendar invite to recruiter + host]
+[Cal.com API creates booking + sends calendar invite]
 ```

 ---